-The projector is equipped with an adjuster foot.
+The projector is equipped with 2 adjuster foot.
 It changes the image height and vertical projection angle.
-Screw the adjuster foot to fine tune the angle until the image is positioned where you want it.
+Press the quick-release buttons and lift the front of the projector.
+Once the image is positioned where you want it, release the quickrelease buttons to lock the foot in position.

 If the projector is not placed on a flat surface or the screen and the projector are not perpendicular to each other, the projected image becomes trapezoidal.
-To correct this situation, see "Correcting keystone" on page 26 for details.
+To correct this situation, see "Correcting keystone" on page 29 for details.

-$\underline{\hat{n}}$ Do not look into the lens while the lamp is on.
+Do not look into the lens while the lamp is on.
 The strong light from the lamp may cause damage to your eyes.